 Teens experience many changes and challenges in adolescence.
 They can be impulsive and might engage in risky or dangerous behavior.
 A teen’s brain is rapidly developing and growing, and it receives and retains a large amount of information every day.
 Some teens are susceptible to peer pressure, which puts them at high risk of trying drugs or alcohol.
 Depending on the drug, your teen can become addicted after just one try.

-Drugs and alcohol might not be visible in your teen’s bedroom, but there are many household products that some teens use to get high.
-Kids are drinking alcohol extracted from hand sanitizer, which results in serious health complications.
+Teen drug and alcohol use might not be visible in your teen’s bedroom, but there are many household products that some teens use to get high.
+For example, kids are drinking alcohol extracted from hand sanitizer, which results in serious health complications.

 Nutmeg is a spice that is ingested or smoked in large quantities for its euphoric effects.
 Mikaela Conley wrote an article on nutmeg being used as a hallucinogenic for ABCNews, (2010), which states, “Nutmeg contains myristicin, a natural compound that has mind-altering effects if ingested in large doses.
 The buzz can last one to two days and can be hallucinogenic, much like LSD.”
 It causes seizures, cardiac damage, and death.

 Cough syrup contains an ingredient called dextromethorphan (DXM), which is a legal cough suppressant found in many over-the-counter cough syrups.
-In high doses, it acts as a “dissociative anesthetic” like ketamine or PCP.
+It acts as a “dissociative anesthetic” like ketamine or PCP in high doses.
 According to an article published for the University of Maryland, Center for Substance Abuse Research, “high-dose chronic use of DXM can lead to the development of toxic psychosis – a mental condition characterized by a loss of contact with reality along with a confused state – as well as other physiological and behavioral problems.”

 - Disruptive sleep patterns